Who hasn’t suffered through a dull, meaningless, or distracting PowerPoint slides show at least once in their lives?

-We all know that PowerPoint is software to create slideshows that you play during your oral presentation, as a visual enforcement of what you're communicating.
+We all know that PowerPoint is software to create slideshows that you play during your oral presentation, as visual enforcement of what you're communicating.

 However, these slideshow presentations have additional uses that can come in handy for businesses, especially for marketing and promotion: